 We have a strong commitment to the principles on the advancement of literacy, freedom of expression and journalism education.
 We also acknowledge a professional emphasis on journalism and mass media.
 Students are encouraged to acquire practical experience through internships and professional institutions.

-The Department of Journalism offers emphases in advertising, media studies, public relations, visual and writing/editing.
+The Department of Journalism offers offers two majors: Journalism with emphases in advertising, writing/editing, visual and media studies and a Public Relations major.
 Education on new communication technology and journalism diversity has been integrated into different courses across the emphases.

 - In the writing/editing emphasis, students are prepared to take entry-level positions on daily and weekly newspapers, magazines and online sites.